Appventurez- app development company

 4. Environmental-friendly food waste management— AI and ML-based programs can effectively ensure a sustainable food waste management cycle by installing checkpoints during the process of food manufacturing, and, in turn, generate an economy of $127 billion a year by 2030.

-Challenges of Using AI in Food Industry
+Challenges of Using AI in the Food Industry

 1. High Installation And Maintenance Cost— Owing to the ever-increasing business demand for AI incorporation, the cost of installing the automation apparatus has increased.
 In the food industry, the utility of AI efficiently applies to minimizing the margin of error and streamlining with customer trends.